tk0987/SLA-printer/laptop_piPico_tandem/readme.md

 A machine uPython code is provided - here for rpi pico.
 But the laptop does the most important things - serving web page over your wifi.
 Main app serves a web page using FastAPI (basic control only - for now).
 When connected to the router, everybody in network can access the printer, everybody can control it - unless it is in printmode.

 Ah, printmode.
 Screen control is realized using tkinter - the code runs just a single windowed app, with only one label - the image to print.
+To enter it, you will need to upload a sl1 arcieve (code will extract it maually).
+Then FastApi sends info about available printables on the served page - html gui.

 After you make the printer and add this code to autostart consider small change using printmode code - when the service starts, it should turn screen black.
 I didn't do it because it is still in debugging phase - I simply add resin later.